-Challenges Hiking the Trans Canada Trail in 2023
+Challenges Hiking the Trans Canada Trail Update

-Trans Canada Trail #Hike4Birds Update
+Challenges of Hiking the Trans Canada Trail Update

 Over the past few weeks since the publication of an article in Reader’s Digest Our Canada magazine about our #Hike4Birds we have gotten a lot of emails from people asking whether we are on the Trans Canada Trail, where we are in the Arctic and how we are doing.
 We want to thank everyone for their concern and curiosity.
-While many have wondered if we simply were not posting due yet to the lack of WIFI connectivity in the arctic others have speculated that perhaps we had quit our coast to coast to coast trek all together.
+While many have wondered if we simply were not posting due yet to the lack of WIFI connectivity in the Arctic others have speculated that perhaps we had quit our coast to coast to coast trek altogether.

 Unfortunately the answer isn’t as simple as either of these answers.